 I have read every theory and proposed remedy under-the-sun regarding Raynaud's and circulatory issues.
 Not much of this advice ever worked for me.

 The bottom line, in my experience and opinion:

 Most people who get cold hands and feet easily, have some type of physiological difference / condition that decreases blood flow to their extremities.
 Most people never find a solution because they are too narrowly focused on the ambient air temperature (cold) as the problem and try to solve the problem with more bulk / more heat.
-What makes circulatory issues so problematic is, so often, the solution that works at 0 degrees (more bulk, thicker liners), may actually decrease circulation in such a way that the same bulky liners make your hands sweaty-then-cold at 15 degrees or warmer.
+What makes circulatory issues so problematic is, so often, the solution that works at 0 degrees or colder (more bulk, thicker liners), may actually decrease circulation in such a way that the same bulky liners make your hands sweaty-then-cold at 15 degrees or warmer.
 This has been my problem.
 It is the tell-tale sign of classic Raynaud's Syndrome.